I've been an online writer for over nine years. My articles often focus on classical music, pet care, and classic books

 Why Turn This Into Flour?

 Prickly pear flour is very high in protein and has good foaming and emulsifying points.
 What does that mean?
-Simply that this flour is not only good for you, and provides good nutrition, but that its characteristics make it ideal not only for baking, but for cooking and other uses.
-It has a high oil binding point (it glues stuff together well), making it ideal for meats, sausage, breads and cakes, while the proteins in prickly pear flour, with their high emulsifying and foaming capacity, are good for salad dressing, sausage, soups, confectionery, frozen desserts and cakes.
-Prickly pear flour is also an excellent source of fibre and many essential and nonessential amino acids.
+Simply that this flour is not only good for you, but its characteristics make it ideal for baking, cooking, and much more.
+It has a high oil binding point (it glues stuff together well), making it ideal for meats, sausage, breads, and cakes.
+The proteins in prickly pear flour, with their high emulsifying and foaming capacity, are good for salad dressing, sausage, soups, confectionery, frozen desserts, and cakes.
+It's also an excellent source of fibre and many essential and nonessential amino acids.

 By trying to use more of the prickly pear cactus plant, instead of merely throwing away the seeds, you will gain access to an unconventional source of protein, which is a problem for vegetarians and vegans, reduce your carbon footprint, and become more in tune with nature.
 We should not waste food, and prickly pear flour is a good, nutritious food.